 - Information provided to us by our clients in the course of a professional engagement.

-- Diversity and equal opportunity information volunteered by participants in certain KPMG professional empowerment programmes (e.g., Connect On Board).
+- Diversity and equal opportunity information volunteered by participants in certain KPMG professional empowerment programmes (e.g., Connect On Board) and recruitment processes.

-- Child data.
+o Child data.
+Our sites are not intentionally designed for or directed at children under the age of 13.
+It is our policy never to knowingly collect or maintain information about anyone under the age of 13, except as part of an engagement to provide professional services.
 Although we do not intentionally collect information from individuals under 13 years of age, we may occasionally receive details about children attending performances and other events we host with their parents or guardians (e.g., arena hospitality suites, galas, art exhibits).

 We may rely on the following lawful reasons when we collect and use personal data to operate our business and provide our products and services:

 o Legitimate interests – We may rely on legitimate interests based on our evaluation that the processing is fair, reasonable and balanced.
-These include:
+These may include:

 We aspire to be transparent when we collect and use personal data and tell you why we need it, which typically includes:

-- Providing professional advice and delivering reports related to our tax, advisory, audit and assurance, pension scheme administration, restructuring, mergers and acquisitions and other professional services.
+o Providing professional advice and delivering reports related to our tax, advisory, audit and assurance, pension scheme administration, mergers and acquisitions and other professional services.
 Our services may include reviewing client files for quality assurance purposes, which may involve processing personal data for the relevant client.